AmpersandTarski/prototype/docs/reference-material/prototype-framework.md

 $fs->read('path/to/file.txt');
 ```

-Other methods of the file system interface include `put()`, `has()`, `listContents()` and others.
-For API documentation see: https://flysystem.thephpleague.com/v1/docs/usage/filesystem-api/
+Other [methods](https://flysystem.thephpleague.com/v1/docs/usage/filesystem-api/ "Link to the API documentation of Flysystem") of the file system interface include `put()`, `has()`, `listContents()` and others. see:

-### Using another file system implementation
+#### Using another file system implementation
 By default a 'Local' file system adapter is added to the AmpersandApp.
 This read/writes files to the data directory.

-If you want to use another file system adapter you can use the setter method during bootstrap phase of the application.
+If you want to use [another file system adapter](https://github.com/thephpleague/flysystem "more file system adapter implementations") you can use the setter method during bootstrap phase of the application.
 E.g. to use a SFTP file system:

 ```php
 <?php